 But also think of Roger Friedland’s excellent point about how modern people tend to experience freedom as movement between the various institutional fields of power.

-At any rate—now it turns out that the world is heating up, and we are all waking up to that fact and discovering that we have been born or thrown into a world in which a global system of governing institutions is already up and running an international system of climate negotiations—do not forget that this year’s COP 21 comes at the 23th anniversary of the 1992 Rio Conference on Environment and Development, at which the nations adopted the Rio Convention establishing the UNFCCC, and the second commitment period of the Kyoto Protocol is set to expire in 2020.
-So this is nothing new—but now many people are for the first time just waking up to this fact and just now beginning to realize the seriousness of the the whole thing, two decades after the fact!
+At any rate—now it turns out that the world is heating up, and we are all waking up to that fact and discovering that we have been born or thrown into a world in which a global system of governing institutions is already up and running an international system of climate negotiations—do not forget that COP 21, at which the 2015 Paris Agreement on climate change was adopted, came at the 23rd anniversary of the 1992 Rio Conference on Environment and Development, at which the nations adopted the Rio Convention establishing the UNFCCC, and the second commitment period of the Kyoto Protocol is set to expire in 2020.
+So this is nothing new—but now many people are for the first time just waking up to this fact and just now beginning to realize the seriousness of the the whole thing, more than two decades after the fact!

 And the UNFCC as a cultural system is addressing them, addressing us, with the force of an invitation.
 And it is expecting us all to respond.

 Now—the force and character of any invitation is inscribed in the customs or laws that govern both its potential usages and the accumulated archive of their past usages; together these function like a grammar and a lexicon.
 Thus, for example, one could wage a human rights campaign in the US today, let us say for the right not to be tortured or held indefinitely without trial—and to do so you would have to make a claim on a certain right: “I am a citizen,” you will say, “with a right to my body and my health and to a fair trial!’
 But, what would be and what could be your meaning here?
 This perspective in cultural sociology makes us ask “Meaning for whom?”